stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. His Mercy is More
+1. Have Mercy on Me
 2. Behold the Throne of God Above
 3. Yet Not I but Through Christ in Me
-4. His Glory is My Good
+4. All Glory Be to Christ

 **Scroll below for 9:30am song lyrics**